Fall 2020 graduation ceremonies

-No. If students choose to not take part in any ceremony and their university academic requirements have been met, similar to prior years, they will receive their diplomas in the mail.
+Yes.
+You must apply to graduate regardless of ceremony participation.
+For information on how to apply, please visit Applying for Graduation.
+If you have already applied to graduate and paid your fee, you are all set!
+If students choose to not take part in any ceremony and their university academic requirements have been met, similar to prior years, they will receive their diplomas in the mail.
 (See below for more information on how to request your diploma cover.)

 Honor cords are for undergraduates who have earned at least 56 credit hours of resident credit at ASU.
 Request your honor cords by visiting Honor Cord's request and the university will mail them to you.
 Which cords are given is determined by your GPA at the time you request the cords.
 For more information, visit Graduation ceremonies.

 Diploma covers are traditionally handed out during the Edson College Convocation ceremony.
 To have a cover mailed to you, fill out this diploma cover request form after you have completed all your degree requirements and the cover will be mailed to you.

 All undergraduate Bachelor of Science in Nursing graduates will receive a nursing pin from their program office.
 Prelicensure students will receive their nursing pins in their NUR 437 class; RN-BSN students can contact Misti Lenoir at firstname.lastname@example.org to make arrangements to get their nursing pin.